Caucasian Shepherd: family pet or ruthless killer?

 We have been experiencing a steady growth in the number of enquiries for Caucasian Mountain Dogs or Caucasian Shepherds as they are also known.
 We’ve been trying to figure out what the increase in popularity can be attributed to, but we can only guess.

-One of our guesses is that the Caucasian Shepherd breed has been featured in a National Geographic show 3 years ago in the US and this has had a long lasting effect on the popularity of the breed.
-Clips of the show, such as the one below, are available on Youtube, generating hundreds of thousands of views as we speak.
+One of our guesses is that the Caucasian Shepherd breed has been featured in a National Geographic show several years ago in the US and this has had a long lasting effect on the popularity of the breed.
+Clips of the show, such as the one below, are available on Youtube, generating hundreds of thousands of views.
+Since that time, the Caucasian has become especially popular in the United States.

 When people enquire about Caucasian Mountain Dogs, before we recommend one of our beautiful Caucasian Shepherd puppies, we always ask them about their previous experience of owning dogs and do not recommend the Caucasian to the first time dog owner at all.